 The following section describes the functions in the Primary Connector 28- pin OCP bay.
 This 28 pin bay is shown in Section 4.3 and have pin numbers designated as OCP_B[1:14], and OCP_A[1:14].
 All pin directions on this OCP bay are from the perspective of the baseboard.

-Note: The pins that are common to both Connectors A and B are defined in Section 4.4.
+Note: The pins that are common to both the Primary and Secondary Connectors are defined in Section 4.4.

 PCIe Interface Pins – OCP Bay (Primary Connector Only)

-This section provides the pin assignments for the PCIe interface signals on the Primar Connector OCP bay.
+This section provides the pin assignments for the PCIe interface signals on the Primary Connector OCP bay.
 The AC/DC specifications are defined in Section XXX.
 An example connection diagram that shows REFCLK2, REFCLK3, PERST2# and PERST3# is shown in Figure 20.

 Table 12: Mezzanine Card Pin Descriptions – PCIe